Tinfoil Enclaves: A Technical Overview

 Confidentiality

-Tinfoil's isolation technology provides significantly stronger data protection than traditional SaaS deployment on cloud.
-In a standard setup, a SaaS provider (OpenAI, Cursor or yourself) deploys their application on a virtual machine managed by a cloud provider.
+Secure enclaves provide significantly stronger data protection than traditional SaaS deployments on the cloud.
+In a standard cloud deployment, a SaaS provider (e.g., OpenAI or Cursor) deploys their application on a virtual machine managed by a cloud provider (e.g., Azure or AWS).
 When a client queries the service, it sends its private data to server and exposes it to the SaaS provider and the cloud provider.

-First, standard cloud providers (AWS, Azure, Google Cloud) rely on virtualization to provide isolation between virtual machines.
-The hypervisor (a privileged piece of software responsible for managing all the hardware resources) is under the cloud provider's control and can access all the resources which gives them visibility into the sensitive data and workloads.
+Standard cloud providers (AWS, Azure, Google Cloud) rely on virtualization to provide isolation between virtual machines.
+The hypervisor (a privileged piece of software responsible for managing all the hardware resources) is under the cloud provider's control and can access all the resources, which gives them visibility into any sensitive data being processed or stored.

-Second, there are no restrictions on the SaaS provider's ability to access the sensitive data.
-They usually have SSH access to the virtual machine and can access all their user's data.
-Some access control might exist, but these solutions stay in the realm of what we call "pinky promise" security.
+There are no restrictions on the SaaS provider's ability to access sensitive data.
+Application developers and cloud administrators have SSH access to the virtual machine and can access all their user's data.
+Some access control mechanisms might exist to restrict this access, but these solutions stay in the realm of what we call "pinky promise" security.
+This isn't a theoretical threat: Facebook has fired multiple employees for abusing their privileged access to stalk and spy on people.

-Tinfoil's enclaves provide hardware-level isolation for sensitive workloads.
-This means your users' private data remains completely separated from the cloud provider, intermediate services (e.g., Tinfoil), and even your own organization.
-This solution provides the highest level of confidentiality for your users, as they do not need to trust anyone to handle their data correctly.
-You can give your users the peace of mind that their data is safe by guaranteeing it is not being collected, trained on or sold to third parties.
+In contrast, secure hardware enclaves provide hardware-level isolation for sensitive workloads.
+This means all private data remains completely separated from the cloud provider and even Tinfoil.
+Nobody can access the data being processed, not even the cloud provider's system administrators.
+This solution provides the highest level of confidentiality, and with Tinfoil you do not need to trust anyone and can verify everything for yourself.
+You can have peace of mind that the data is safe not being accessed, trained on or sold to third parties.

 Integrity

-TEEs are also great at creating a proof of their internal state to enforce code and data integrity.
-Using a combination of cryptographic hashes and signatures, they can prove to be authentic (running on hardware endorsed by NVIDIA, Intel or AMD), measure their configuration, and uniquely identify the code they are running.
+Secure hardware enclaves are also great at creating a proof of their internal state to enforce code and data integrity.
+Using a combination of cryptographic hashes and signatures, secure enclaves can prove to be authentic (running on hardware endorsed by NVIDIA, Intel or AMD), measure their configuration, and uniquely identify the code they are running.
 This makes it possible to prove that the correct application is running inside a trusted Tinfoil enclave and that it is correctly isolated from the cloud provider and other services.
-When users connect to your service, their devices automatically verify the Tinfoil enclave's attestation proof through a series of cryptographic checks.
-This process guarantees that your application is running in a genuine, properly configured enclave with all security measures in place and can be publicly re-verified at any time.
+With Tinfoil, the client SDKs automatically verify attestation through a series of cryptographic checks.
+This process guarantees that the AI model is running in a genuine, properly configured enclave with all security measures in place and can be publicly re-verified at any time.

 Transparency